Why does TV coverage of the Masters start so late?

 Sky Sports continues to be the exclusive live broadcast partner of the event in the United Kingdom, but while the first golfers will tee off at 12.40pm BST in the opening two rounds, it is not until 7.30pm that viewers will be able to watch every group live.
 In fact, that is after the final group of the day have teed off at 6.45pm BST.

-There is ‘featured group’ coverage beforehand where players from a select number of three-balls cane be shown but full live coverage won’t be shown until after, for example, defending champion and world No 1 Scottie Scheffler, who tees off at 3.15pm BST on Thursday, has almost finished his round.
+There is ‘featured group’ coverage beforehand where players from a select number of three-balls can be shown but full live coverage won’t be shown until after a number of key players have almost finished their rounds.
 This is due to the organisers of the Masters limiting the amount of live coverage it allows broadcasters to show.

 The Augusta National Golf Club has a number of seemingly antiquated rules, including a ban on mobile phones, and likes to maintain strict control over the event to preserve its prestige and unique feel.